-For an authentic South Indian breakfast at home, prepare – Rava Idli, Medu Vada, Sambar, Coconut Chutney and Filter Coffee.
+For an authentic South Indian breakfast at home, prepare – Rava Idli, Vada, Sambar, Coconut Chutney and Filter Coffee.
 It will be a blissful Sunday morning breakfast.
-While most people choose to have medu vada in the morning, many love to binge on it as snacks in the evening.
-Traditionally, it is teamed up with sambhar and coconut chutney; however, you can also choose to savor it with a dash of slightly sweet, whipped curd or only with coconut chutney.
+While most people choose to have vada in the morning, many love to binge on it as snacks in the evening.
+Traditionally, medu vada sambar is the most popular meal combination; however, you can also choose to savour it with a dash of slightly sweet, whipped curd or only with coconut chutney.

 For more such fun recipes in your life, follow along on Facebook, Instagram, or subscribe to our Youtube Channel.

 If you try this medu vada recipe and love it, please leave a comment and a rating.
 This helps us grow and reach many other food lovers like you, who are looking for a perfect tried and tested recipe.

 Medu Vada is a classic South Indian delicacy.
 It is crisp, crunchy, fluffy and full of flavours.
 Learn how to make South Indian style crisp medu vada at home in few simple steps.

 - 1 small-size onion fine chopped